-The final grade for 4th year students is based on all Modules forming a part of DENT 440.
-DENT 440 is divided into four Clusters for integration of teaching and assessment where possible, and each cluster is composed of Modules that reflect the various disciplines/areas (See Part IV, Appendix VII, pg. xxix).
-The relative weighting of each Module within a Cluster is determined by the disciplines within that Cluster.
-Each Cluster, in turn, contributes equally toward the final grade in the Course (see Part II, Appendix VII, pg. xxix).
-Each Module must be passed in order to pass DENT 440.
-Students identified as demonstrating weakness/failure in any component of a module will be advised in writing, following the Academic Progress Committee meeting, by the Senior Associate Dean.
+The final grade for 4th year students is described in the DENT 440 syllabus.
+See the DENT 440 Course Organization Flow Chart (Part II, Appendix IV, pg xxvi).
+DENT 440 is divided into Modules; each Module must be passed and contributes towards the final grade in the Course (see Part II, Appendix VII, pg xxix) Students identified as demonstrating weakness/failure in any component of a module will be advised in writing, following the Academic Progress Committee meeting, by the Associate Dean, Academic (or designate).
 Students will be recommended to seek assistance/advice from the module coordinator to rectify the deficiency.
-The appropriate module coordinator will also receive a copy of the Associate Dean's letter.
+The appropriate module coordinator will also receive a copy of the Associate Dean, Academic letter.